 Any library material selected in accordance with this policy shall be held to be selected by the Board of Library Trustees.

-I. Library Objective
+Library Objective

 This Materials Selection Policy serves as a guide for library staff to grow and manage the library’s collection with respect to purchasing and to withdrawing materials.
 It assures that our customers will have access to materials which:

-• Enhance individuals’ ability to participate in their community by reflecting on and examining the diverse world in which we live;
+• enhance individuals’ ability to participate in their community by reflecting on and examining the diverse world in which we live;

-• Support the needs and continuing education of diverse populations including children, youth, older adults, non-English-speaking populations, adults learning to read and those with varying abilities;
+• support the needs and continuing education of diverse populations including children, youth, older adults, non-English-speaking populations, adults learning to read and those with varying abilities;

-• Illuminate the past, explain the present and anticipate the future;
+• illuminate the past, explain the present and anticipate the future;

-• Spark imagination, support creativity and enhance leisure activities.
+• spark imagination, support creativity and enhance leisure activities.

-II.
 Responsibility for Selection

 Final authority for the determination of the policies in this document is vested in the library’s Board of Trustees.
-The authority for the selection of library materials is delegated by the Board to the Calvert Library Executive Director, and under their direction, to the staff members who are qualified for this activity by reason of education, training, and experience.
+The authority for the selection of library materials is delegated by the Board to the Calvert Library Executive Director, and under their direction, to the staff members who are qualified for this activity by reason of education, training and experience.

 Advice of specialists in the community may be requested in fields in which the selector does not have sufficient expertise.
 Suggestions from the community are welcome and are given serious consideration within the general criteria for selection.
 The final decision for purchase rests with the library.

-III.
 Criteria for Selection

 The evaluation of materials is characterized by flexibility and a responsiveness to the changing needs of the residents of Calvert County.
 Materials are evaluated as a whole and not on the basis of a particular passage or passages.
 A work will not be excluded from the library’s collection because it presents an aspect of life honestly or because of frankness of expression.
 Selection will not be inhibited by the possibility that materials may inadvertently come into the possession of children and adolescents.
 Materials selected primarily for children and adolescents will be marked accordingly.